What types of ruptured disc treatment options are available to me?

-- Stretching and strengthening exercises — In some instances, one of the most effective ruptured disc treatment approaches is through targeted exercise.
-By strengthening the muscles that support the neck and back, it may be possible to alleviate some of the strain placed on the ruptured disc, thereby alleviating painful symptoms.
-Exercise is also helpful because it helps patients lose excess weight, further alleviating stress on the spine.
+- Stretching and strengthening exercises.
+In some instances, one of the most effective ruptured disc treatment approaches is through targeted exercise.
+By strengthening the muscles that support the neck and back, it may be possible to relieve some of the strain placed on the ruptured disc and help with painful symptoms.
+Exercise is also helpful because it helps patients lose excess weight, further reducing stress on the spine.

 Many patients also turn to complementary and alternative medicine to assist in their recovery.
-The use of chiropractic therapy, acupuncture and other similar options are particularly popular worldwide.
+The use of chiropractic therapy, acupuncture and other similar options are often attempted.
 However, these ruptured disc treatment approaches are somewhat controversial in the medical community because their overall effectiveness hasn’t been fully established.
 Still, many patients provide anecdotal evidence that alternative medicine produces meaningful results.
 It just remains extremely important that you inform your physician before beginning any new treatment — alternative or otherwise — to make sure that you are giving yourself the best possible chance to overcome your disc pain.

 Furthermore, conservative treatment of any kind can be a slow process.
-Finding the right combination of treatments can require a certain degree of trial and error, and as a result it’s very important to remain patient and tell your physician if any particular approach is helping or not.
-And, if you ever experience additional pain from a treatment, stop it immediately and speak with your physician before proceeding.
+Finding the right combination of treatments can require a certain degree of trial and error and as a result, it’s very important to remain patient and tell your doctor if any particular approach is helping or not.
+If you ever experience additional pain from a treatment, stop it immediately and speak with your doctor before proceeding.